wrapperband/Tame-Uppermill-FloodRisk/README.md

 This proves beyond all doubt that less water is causing the same floods height levels.
 Remember - this is an analysis of the Average level - not the Maximum level ........

+If the reduction in river level change per day could be less rain or the effect of drains,

+1. These do not ameliorate  the speed of build up of water and maximum flood height
+2. If these drains fail due to blockage , it is liable to quickly cause disastrous flood heights as any increase would be.

 ****Results and charts :